remimimimimi/ghaf-not/README.md

 This is a branch of the not-os repository with some notes for myself (Thu).

+I also removed some things (e.g. RPi and ipxe support) to make it easier to explore.

 not-os is a minimal OS based on the Linux kernel, coreutils, and runit.
 It is also the build script to build such an OS.